Core Concepts

 The full inheritance chain looks like this:

-└── Agent v2 adds prompt, model, reference files, policies
+Agent v2 defines runtime image, prompt, model, files, and policies

 For a hands-on walkthrough, head to the Quickstart guide.
 For the full list of API endpoints, see the API Reference.